-You can check the full regulations for your state using our handy guide.
 You don’t need any additional certification for an entry-level OR nursing position—and many hospitals and clinics accept applications from recent graduates.

 After at least two years of perioperative experience, you’ll be eligible to become a certified perioperative nurse (CNOR).
 This specialized credential could help you advance your career.

 What’s the Career and Salary Outlook for OR Nurses?